Mark Chapter Twelve

 Mark 12:32-34

-'Well said, teacher,' the man replied.
-'You are right in saying that god is one and there is no other but him.
-To love him with all your heart, with all your understanding and with all your strength, and to love your neighbor as yourself is more important than all burnt offerings and sacrifices.'
-When Jesus saw that he had answered wisely, he said to him, 'You are not far from the kingdom of God.'
-And from them on no one dared ask him any more questions.
+The Torah-teacher said to him, "Well said, Rabbi; you speak the truth when you say that he is one, and that there is no other besides him; and that loving him with all one's heart, understanding and strength, and loving one's neighbor as oneself, mean more than all the burnt offerings and sacrifices."
+When Yeshua saw that he responded sensibly, he said to him, "You are not far from the Kingdom of God."
+And after that, no one dared put to him another sh'eilah.

 This teacher accepted and agreed with the words of Jesus.
 This prompted Jesus to say that he was close to understanding and entering the kingdom of heaven.
 Hesed is one of the greatest things about God that we can share with people that have not accepted Jesus Christ.
 When they understand that He will show the loyal love to them, it can really help them.
 Many come to faith with a fear that they are going to stumble and say or do something that causes God to reject them.
 The understanding of God's hesed can wipe those fears away.